MPH Occupational Health

 |Available as a free choice unit?||No|

 This course unit is one of the blended options provided on the MPH.
-Students choosing Infection Prevention and Control will need to be available for the face-to-face teaching block running 5th – 7th July 2022 at The University of Manchester.
-The 3 days will involve live webinars, presentations and group work.
-Students will also work together on a group presentation as their mid-term assignment.
-In the event of a change in government policy preventing face-to-face teaching, the 3-day block would be moved to online.
-We will keep you informed of any changes via My Manchester and regular programme communications.
+Students choosing Infection Prevention and Control will need to be available for the face-to-face teaching block running 1-3rd July 2024 at The University of Manchester.
+The 3 days will involve live presentations and group work.

 - Identify the impact of healthcare associated infections and provide an introduction to the art and science of Infection Prevention and Control, appraising the evidence-base behind policies, guidance and implementation.